Information for Authors

 1. Submission and Preparation of Articles

-It is preferred that articles for consideration should be sent as an email attachment (Word or Word compatible) to Rosemary McCabe Human Rights Law Centre, School of Law, University of Nottingham, Nottingham NG7 2RD, UK.
 Articles of between 10,000 and 15,000 words are preferred but shorter or longer articles may be considered.
-These should be original, unpublished work and not under consideration for publication in another journal.
+These should be original, unpublished work and not under consideration for publication elsewhere either in hard copy or online.
 The final decision on publication rests with the Editorial Board after submissions are refereed on the basis of anonymity.
 Substantive changes proposed by referees/editorial board will only be made in consultation with the author.

-The first page must give: title of paper, contributor names, and the full address (including email) of the author designated to receive proofs/correspondence, and total word count.
-An abstract of no more than 150 words should be included with all submissions.
+The first page must give: title of paper, total word count and an abstract of no more than 150 words.
 Pages should be in numbered sequence.
-The name of the author(s) should appear at the beginning immediately under the title, with an asterisked footnote giving the present position of the author(s) and an address (including email) for contact by readers, together with any desired acknowledgements.
 Headings should be to journal style.
 British spelling of English-language is used.
 Footnotes should be kept brief as possible and used primarily for reference purposes; explanatory notes are discouraged.
-Scripts and disks will not normally be returned unless special arrangements have been made.
 Submissions should be original unpublished work and not under consideration for publication elsewhere.

 For the style guide please click here.

 Where in doubt, authors should provide as full a citation as possible.

 Human Rights Law Review should be cited as (2003) 3 Human Rights Law Review 91.